andreasabel/inCode/entry/introduction-to-singletons-1.md

 [^5]: `~` here refers to "type equality", or the constraint that the types on
     both sides are equal. `s ~ 'Opened` can be read as "`s` is `'Opened`".

+[^6]: It is probably worth mentioning that, for practical reasons, the
+    implementation of *singleton*'s `withSingI` is very different than the implementation we used for our `withSingDSI`.
+However, understanding its implementation isn't really relevant understanding how to use the library, so we won't really go to deep into this.